The Drill-Down and Fabricate Test (DDFT): A Protocol for Measuring Epistemic Robustness in Language Models

 \subsection{Cognitive Models and Verification Mechanisms}

-Recent work has begun to explore the cognitive architecture of LLMs. \textbf{Chain-of-thought reasoning} \citep{wei2022chain, kojima2022large} improves performance by eliciting intermediate reasoning steps, suggesting models possess latent verification capabilities. \textbf{Tool use and retrieval augmentation} \citep{schick2023toolformer} enhance factuality by grounding responses in external knowledge, effectively outsourcing verification.
-Work on \textbf{uncertainty quantification} \citep{kadavath2022language} has shown models can report calibrated confidence, indicating some meta-cognitive awareness.

-However, these approaches treat verification as implicit or supplementary rather than as a distinct architectural component. \textbf{DDFT's contribution} is the explicit two-system model separating Semantic generation from Epistemic verification, with testable predictions validated through our evaluation protocol.
-We demonstrate that these systems can fail independently (semantic-epistemic dissociation), that their relative strengths vary across models, and that the Verifier's error detection capability (Turn 4 performance) is the critical robustness bottleneck.
+Chain-of-thought reasoning \cite{wei2022,kojima2022} improves performance by eliciting intermediate reasoning steps.
+Tool use and retrieval augmentation \cite{schick2023} enhance factuality by grounding responses in external knowledge.
+However, these treat verification as implicit.
+DDFT's contribution is the explicit two-system model separating Semantic generation from Epistemic verification, with testable predictions validated through our evaluation protocol.